Ovundiano/Rose-Garden-/README.md

 - [Gitpod](https://www.gitpod.io/) was used as the main tool to write and edit code.
 - [GitHub](https://github.com/) was used to host the code of the website.
 - [Git](https://git-scm.com/) was used for the version control of the website.
+- [Tinypng](https://tinypng.com/) was used for resizing images.
+- [Pinetools](https://pinetools.com/merge-images) was used for merging images.

 ## Acknowledgment